-- II.
-In line with (I) above, we may decide that the children involved do not require statutory interventions but may benefit from early help.
-Early help means providing support as soon as a problem emerges, at any point in a child's life.
-Providing early help is more effective in promoting the welfare of children than reacting later.
-Early help can be particularly useful to address non-violent harmful sexual behaviour and may prevent escalation of sexual violence. - Refer to MASH - I. Where a child has been harmed, is at risk of harm, or is in immediate danger, we will make a referral to the MASH.
-Where statutory assessments are appropriate, the DSL/DDSL will be working alongside, and cooperating with, the relevant lead social worker.
-Collaborative working will help ensure the best possible package of coordinated support is implemented for the victim and, where appropriate, the alleged perpetrator and any other children that require support. - Reporting to the Police - I. Any report to the police will generally be made through the MASH as above.
+- I. Any report to the police will generally be made through the MASH as above.
 The DSL/DDSL will follow local processes for referrals.
 Where a report of rape, assault by penetration or sexual assault is made, the starting point is this will be passed on to the police.
 Whilst the age of criminal responsibility is ten, if the alleged perpetrator is under ten, the starting principle of reporting to the police remains.
 The police will take a welfare, rather than a criminal justice, approach.
 Where a report has been made to the police, the school or college will consult the police and agree what information can be disclosed to staff and others, the alleged perpetrator and their parents or carers.
 They will also discuss the best way to protect the victim and their anonymity.
 Where there is a criminal investigation, we will work closely with the relevant agencies to support all children involved (especially potential witnesses).
 Where required, advice from the police will be sought to help us. - II.
-Whilst protecting children and/or taking any disciplinary measures against the alleged perpetrator, we will work closely with the police (and other agencies as required), to ensure any actions the school or college take do not jeopardise the police investigation. - The end of the criminal process - I. If a child is convicted or receives a caution for a sexual offence, the school /academy will update its risk assessment, ensure relevant protections are in place for all children.
+Whilst protecting children and/or taking any disciplinary measures against the alleged perpetrator, we will work closely with the police (and other agencies as required), to ensure any actions the school or college take do not jeopardise the police investigation.

+32.19 The end of the criminal process

+- If a child is convicted or receives a caution for a sexual offence, the school /academy will update its risk assessment, ensure relevant protections are in place for all children.
 We will consider any suitable action following our behaviour policy.
 If the perpetrator remains in school/academy we will be very clear as to our expectations regarding the perpetrator now they have been convicted or cautioned.
 This could include expectations regarding their behaviour and any restrictions we think are reasonable and proportionate about the perpetrator's timetable.
 Any conviction (even with legal anonymity reporting restrictions) is potentially going to generate interest among other pupils or students in the school or college.
-We will ensure all children involved are protected, especially from any bullying or harassment (including online).

-- II.
-Where cases are classified as "no further action" (NFA'd) by the police or Crown Prosecution Service, or where there is not guilty verdict, we will continue to offer support to the victim and the alleged perpetrator for as long as is necessary.
+We will ensure all children involved are protected, especially from any bullying or harassment (including online). - II.
+Where cases are classified as 'no further action' (NFA'd) by the police or Crown Prosecution Service, or where there is not guilty verdict, we will continue to offer support to the victim and the alleged perpetrator for as long as is

+- necessary.
 A not guilty verdict or a decision not to progress the report does not necessarily mean that it was unfounded.
 We will continue to support all parties in this instance. - III.
 Whatever the response, it should be underpinned by the principle that there is a zero-tolerance approach to sexual violence and sexual harassment and it is never acceptable and will not be tolerated.

-10 Support for Children Affected by sexual assault
+32.20 Support for Children Affected by sexual assault